intern in DC

 EMU graduates have law degrees from many schools, including George Washington University, Georgetown, Harvard, Penn State, University of Pennsylvania, University of Virginia, Wake Forest University and West Virginia University.

 Countless numbers of graduates do law-related work, such as advocating for changes in laws that impact the environment, the democratic process, or the world’s refugees.
-Remember: 90% of EMU graduates are employed, in grad school, or in a volunteer/service position within one year of graduation.
+About 90% of the 2012 graduates who responded to our survey were employed full-time, in grad school, or serving in a volunteer/mission position within one year of graduation.

 Legal work typically requires skills in writing, speaking, analysis and problem-solving, as well as an understanding of history, human behavior, politics and government.

 In addition to these fundamentals, EMU grounds students in justice-oriented knowledge and skills in which EMU has particular expertise – alternative dispute resolution, restorative justice, bridging cultural chasms and standing up for human rights.
 EMU was the first North American Mennonite institution to offer a pre-law minor and a student law society, Res Judicata.

 The pre-law minor is an interdisciplinary and interdepartmental minor, designed to complement a variety of majors to prepare students for a range of careers.
 For example, you could practice as an attorney, be a mediator, work in international development or politics, or promote restorative justice practices in the court system and other venues, such as educational institutions.
 Here are some other ideas:

 - traditional practices of law